johnnyapol/RootMyValet/README.md

 RootMyValet
 ===========

-A one-click APK file to root the ZTE Valet
+A one-click APK file to root the ZTE Valet.
+Uses a modified version of the Xperia locked bootloader exploit to gain root and runs it on boot to make it 'permanet'.
+An ingenious solution to a complex problem.
+This *should* work with multiple types of phones as well.
+Uninstallation is as simple as uninstalling the APK and rebooting. (for the Valet only.)
+(This will remove the su binary on the valet.)
+You may have to manually remove the binary depending on the phone.

 ============================================